Christchurch Recycling Centre

 - electrical equipment (TVs, monitors, small electricals and electronics)

-- white goods - fridges, freezers, washing machines etc
+- white goods - fridges and freezers (whole units only), washing machines etc

 There are charges for bringing certain materials to the recycling centre.

 - a maximum one off deposit of up to 3 cement bonded sheets of 1.8m x 1.2m (approximately 6ft x 4ft) or 6 bags maximum (a bag is equivalent to a small, plastic, sand or aggregate bag from standard DIY stores (or similar) that can be safely lifted by one person) - 2 bags equate to 1 sheet if taking a combination of sheets or bags

 What you can't take to Christchurch Recycling Centre